 outrunningcount - ⊞ - Outputs the "wall-clock" time since Start occurred, no matter what are the delays, speeds, cycles or pre-mature clicking of Go To Segment End, etc. It stops counting when Done has been reached.

 running_samples.
 When CHOP is set to Parallel Timers, this will output a channel per segment plus one global running time channel.
+See the python member

-Parameters - Channel Page
+Parameters - External Page

 rate - The sample rate that the CHOP outputs at, which is also used when the units of Length, Delay and Cycle End Alert time are set to Samples.
 The default sample rate is 60 samples per second.